topo-gps/ios-manual/en/routes/routes_record.rst

    *Recording a route.
 The red line indicates your movement.*

 The :ref:`record timer <ss-rec-timer>` on the dashboard indicates the time you are recording.
 In the figure above this is 0h17m.
+If you tap the timer you can :ref:`end the recording <ss-route-record-end>`.

 The :ref:`record distance meter <ss-rec-distance>` on the dashboard indicates the length of a recorded route.
 In the example above this is 778 m.
+If you tap the record distance meter the map will be zoomed to the recorded route.

 You can modify the color, width and transparency of the record line in the :ref:`settings <ss-settings-lines>`.